·

 MidAfternoon

-The Mission neighborhood is lively day and night, and fun to walk around, tour, eat, and browse Valencia Street’s vintage shops and boutiques.
+The Mission District of San Francisco is lively day and night, and fun to walk around, tour, eat, and browse Valencia Street’s vintage shops and cafes.

 Evening